annalyellis/recipes_statistical_analysis/README.md

 - 'nutrition' - Nutrition information in the form [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]; PDV stands for “percentage of daily value”
+- 'steps' - text for recipe steps, in order
+- 'tags' - Food.com tags for a recipe
+- 'description' - user-provided description
+- 'contributer_id' - user ID who submitted this recipe
+- 'avg_rating' - the average rating per recipe

-**Note:** The nutrition column contains lots of valuable information, for example I have extracted the protein (PDV) from the nutrition column and created a protein column
+**Note:** The nutrition column contains lots of valuable information, for example I have extracted the protein (PDV) from the nutrition column and created a protein column.

 One of the most relevant things to people when they choose a recipe to create is the amount of time it will take.
 Personally, if a recipe is going to take a lot of time I simply will not make it and choose something else.
 Additionally, at times I have found it difficult to consume enough protein, as I have noticed that it often takes longer to make meals that have large quantities of protein in them.
 This begs the question, **what is the relationship between the protein (as a percentage of daily value) a recipe has, and the amount of time it takes to prepare the recipe**?